wangziqi2013/wangziqi2013.github.io/_posts/2023-01-25-ptemagnet.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. The outer level of the nested page table suffers low spatial locality because it uses the physical addresses of the guest as lookup keys.
+As a result, even if the guest has spatial locality on its access pattern, the underlying physical pages still will not demonstrate spatial locality.

 **Comments:**

 1. This paper is extremely well-written with a comprehensive statement of the challenge and a good description of the